lydiaYchen/PerfEvaluation-IN4215/project.md

 3. **Final project report** (mandatory, graded): due on week 9
 4. **20 min project presentation**

 **Group projects are conducted in groups of 2-3 students.
-Please enroll together with your team members in group on Brightspace - we have predefined XXX different groups, take your pick! !**
+Please enroll together with your team members in group on Brightspace ! !**

 ## Grading breakdown
 - Final report: 80%